-14. Liability.
-The Originating Entity does not assume and will not have any liability whatsoever to the Participating Entity for repayment of the Loan by the Borrower, guarantor, or the realization or recovery of the Loan under the provisions of the Loan Documents.
-Participating Entity further agrees that the Originating Entity does not assume, and Participating Entity hereby releases and exonerates the Originating Entity from, any and all responsibility or liability to Participating Entity, express or implied, arising in whole or in part from the Loan, including but not limited to claims for (i) failure to realize upon the Collateral, (ii) failure or delay in collecting or receiving payment of any sums owing from Borrower or others, (iii) any mistake, omission or error of judgment involving the Collateral or the Loan Documents, or (iv) granting extensions, indulgences or modifications to Borrower.
-Neither Participating Entity nor the Originating Entity will be liable to the other for any oversight or error, neglect, failure, mistake or omission or act of any of their employees, agents, examiners or attorneys, or the consequences thereof, with respect to the Loan or Loan Documents except for Participating Entity's or the Originating Entity's gross negligence or willful misconduct.
+11. Liability.
+The Participating Entity does not assume and will not have any liability whatsoever to Transfac for repayment of the amounts due under a PSA by Factoring Client, guarantor or liable third party.
+Transfac further agrees that the Participating Entity does not assume, and Transfac hereby releases and exonerates the Participating Entity from, any and all responsibility or liability to Transfac, express or implied, arising in whole or in part from a PSA, including but not limited to claims for (i) failure to realize upon the Collateral, (ii) failure or delay in collecting or receiving payment of any sums owing under a PSA from the Factoring Client or others, (iii) any mistake, omission or error of judgment involving the Collateral or a PSA, or (iv) granting extensions, indulgences or modifications to a Factoring Client.
+Neither Participating Entity nor Transfac will be liable to the other for any oversight or error, neglect, failure, mistake or omission or act of any of their employees, agents, examiners or attorneys, or the consequences thereof, with respect to a Factoring Client or PSA except for Participating Entity's or Transfac's gross negligence or willful misconduct.

-15. Successors and Assigns.
+12. Successors and Assigns.
 This Agreement will be binding upon and will inure to the benefit of the successors and assigns of the parties hereto.

-16. Entire Agreement.
-This Agreement constitutes the entire agreement between the parties hereto with respect to the subject matter of this Agreement and can only be changed by a writing signed by both the Originating Entity and the Participating Entity.
+13. Entire Agreement.
+This Agreement constitutes the entire agreement between the parties hereto with respect to the subject matter of this Agreement and can only be changed by a writing signed by both Transfac and the Participating Entity.
 Any failure or delay to exercise any right hereunder will not constitute a waiver thereof or bar either party from exercising any of its rights hereunder at any time.
 This Agreement may be executed in counterparts each of which will be deemed an original for all purposes and all of which constitute, collectively, one agreement.

-17. Validity and Enforceability.
+14. Validity and Enforceability.
 The invalidity or unenforceability of any one or more provisions of this Agreement will not affect the validity or enforceability of any other provision of this Agreement.

-18. Participation Certificate.
-A weekly participation certificate will be issued by the Originating Entity to the Participating Entity in substantially the form attached hereto as Exhibit A (the "Participation Certificate") or in any other form agreed to by the parties to evidence the past week's transactions.

-19. No Third Party Beneficiaries.
-None of the provisions of this Agreement will inure to the benefit of the Borrower, guarantor or any other person other than the parties hereto.
-Neither Borrower, guarantor, nor any other person other than the parties hereto will be entitled to rely upon or raise as a defense, in any manner whatsoever, the failure of either party hereto to comply with the provisions of this Agreement.
-Neither of the parties hereto will incur any liability to the Borrower or any other person for any actions or omissions of either party hereto.
+15. No Third Party Beneficiaries.
+None of the provisions of this Agreement will inure to the benefit of any other person other than the parties hereto.
+No person other than the parties hereto will be entitled to rely upon or raise as a defense, in any manner whatsoever, the failure of either party hereto to comply with the provisions of this Agreement.